The annual percentage yield (APY) is the interest rate earned on an investment in one year, including compounding interest.

 What Is the Difference Between APY and APR?

-APY calculates the rate earned in one year if the interest is compounded and is a more accurate representation of the actual rate of return.
-APR includes any fees or additional costs associated with the transaction, but it does not take into account the compounding of interest within a specific year.
+APY is usually used to describe money that you earn, such as with savings accounts.
+It calculates the rate earned in one year if interest is compounded, providing an accurate representation of the actual rate of return.
+APR is usually used to describe money that you owe, such as on loans.
+It includes any fees or additional costs associated with the transaction, but it does not account for the compounding of interest within a specific year.
 Rather, it is a simple interest rate.

 The Bottom Line

 APY is the actual rate of return you will earn on an investment or bank account.
-As opposed to simple interest calculations, APY considers the compounding effect of prior interest earned generating future returns.
-For this reason, APY will often be higher than simple interest, especially if the account compounds often.
+Unlike simple interest calculations, APY takes into account the compounding effect of prior interest earned, generating future returns.
+For this reason, APY will often be higher than simple interest, especially if the account compounds frequently.